puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ***
 ## Collections
 - What is a Collection?
-  - different kind of ansible content ( playbooks, roles, modules, plugins...)
+  - Different kind of ansible content (playbooks, roles, modules, plugins...)
-  - Well defined structure (see later)
+  - Well-defined structure (see later)
 <!-- .slide: class="master-content" > -->

 Note: